Line 4 Sheppard: Rolling stock

+T1 Train at Don Mills station.

 From its opening in November 2002 to May 2016, the line was operated solely with four-car T1 subway trains, with two staff members operating the trains – one driver and one guard who operated the doors.
 On May 30, 2016, new four-car Toronto Rocket (TR) subway trains were introduced on this line.
-They replaced the older T1 subway trains, which were moved to Line 2 Bloor–Danforth.
+They replaced the T1 subway trains, which had their final run on Line 4 on October 8, 2016, and were assigned to Line 2 Bloor–Danforth.
 The TRs are based on Bombardier Transportation's Movia-styled train sets and are the first TTC trains that have no separators between the cars.
 This allows passengers to walk freely from one end to the other, unlike Toronto's previous subway cars.
 The change to TR trains was necessary because Line 4 trains are based in Davisville Yard, which is accessed via Line 1 Yonge–University.
 Line 1 was converted to operate using an automatic train control system, with the conversion finishing in September 2022.
 From October 9, 2016, Line 4 has been served entirely by four-car TR trains, which are operated by one staff member who both drives the train and operates the doors, similar to the model that was in use on the former Line 3 Scarborough.